 Approved technical specification and interface, architecture and plans [TS, DDF, DJF, MGT; PDR].

-In case the software requirements are baselined before the start of the architectural design, the part of the PDR addressing the software requirements specification and the interfaces specification shall be held in a separate joint review anticipating the PDR, in a software requirements review (SWRR).
+The part of the PDR addressing the software requirements specification and the interfaces specification shall be held in a separate joint review anticipating the PDR, in a software requirements review (SWRR).

+AIM: To baseline the software requirements before the start of the architectural design.

-AIM: e.g. in case of software intensive system or when an early baseline of the requirements is required.
+e.g. in case of software intensive system or when an early baseline of the requirements is required.

 Approved technical specification and interface [TS; PDR].

+The PDR shall include a review of the security verification and validation process implementation.

 Critical design review

 After completion of the design of software items, coding and testing, integration and validation with respect to the technical specification, a critical design review (CDR) shall take place.

-AIM: —To review the design definition file, including software architectural design, detailed design, code and users manual;
+AIM: —To review the design definition file, including software architectural design, detailed design, code and user manuals;

 — To review the design justification file, including the completeness of the software unit testing, integration and validation with respect to the technical specification.